 The Center for Genetics and Society, a project of Tides Center, is an “at-will” and equal opportunity employer.
 We strongly encourage and seek applications from women, people of color, people with disabilities, and members of the lesbian, gay, bisexual, and transgender communities.
 Applicants shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, disability, political affiliation, sexual orientation, gender identity, color, marital status, or medical condition.
 Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
 Please advise in writing of special needs at the time of application.

-To apply, send cover letter and resume by COB September 14, 2018 to Emily Galpern at [email protected], with the job title in the subject line.
+Interviews will be conducted on a rolling basis; position open until filled.
+To apply, send cover letter and resume to Emily Galpern at [email protected], with the job title in the subject line.
 Only candidates invited to interview will be contacted.